 The Battle for Azeroth begins!
 Or should I say resumes, intensifies, escalates, hmm … BTW, the following is written from the perspective of a squishy Alliance mage.

 I like Anduin Wrynn.
-He’s intrepid and compassionate.
+The new King of Stormwind is intrepid and compassionate.
 He’s also level-headed and diplomatic, a stark contrast from his brute of a dad.
 Under his leadership, I believe the ground is set for many interesting plot developments.
 The Alliance might even see some truly unexpected coalitions down the road.

 WoW has always been pretty respectable with the designs of its locations.
 Still, it’s been years since I went, “wow!” on discovering a new location.
 (The last time this happened was with The Jade Forest)

 For the first time in six years, I spent a quarter of an hour just wandering around Boralus, exploring and investigating, instead of racing to complete a quest.
 Would other major locations in Battle for Azeroth be as atmospheric and intriguing?
 It’s thrilling to even think about.